 Despite this trend, there has been no drop in the number of wars in countries that produce oil.
 The main reason is that oil wealth often wreaks havoc on a country's economy and politics, makes it easier for insurgents to fund their rebellions, and aggravates ethnic grievances.
 Today, with violence falling in general, oil-producing states make up a growing fraction of the world's conflict-ridden countries.
 They now host about a third of the world's civil wars, both large and small, up from one-fifth in 1992.
 According to some, the U.S.-led invasion of Iraq shows that oil breeds conflict between countries, but the more widespread problem is that it breeds conflict within them.

 The number of oil-producer-based conflicts is likely to grow in the future as stratospheric prices of crude oil push more countries in the developing world to produce oil and gas.
 In 2001, the Bush administration's energy task force hailed the emergence of new producers as a chance for the United States to diversify the sources of its energy imports and reduce its reliance on oil from the Persian Gulf.
-More than a dozen countries in Africa, the Caspian basin,
+More than a dozen countries in Africa, the Caspian basin, and Southeast Asia have recently become, or will soon become, significant oil and gas exporters.
+Some of these countries, including Chad, East Timor, and Myanmar, have already suffered internal strife.
+Most of the rest are poor, undemocratic, and badly governed, which means that they are likely to experience violence as well.

 - Full website and iPad access